Central Africa’s Rangers Are as Threatened as the Animals They Guard

 “A change of attitudes among the local people has already begun.
 We must keep this going,” said Blaise Mandaba, the 53-year-old manager of the park’s social projects who spends months away from his family to carry out his duties.
 “Look at Kristel, our giraffe—she is still alive because people here are beginning to understand what an animal like this represents.
 We must focus on the next generation.
 By the end of this 25-year partnership, they will be adults.
 It is through them that we will be able to measure if we have made a difference here.”

-Jack Losh is a journalist, photographer and filmmaker covering conservation, humanitarian issues and traditional cultures, often in areas of conflict and crisis.
+Jack Losh is a journalist, photographer, and filmmaker whose focus spans conflict, conservation, humanitarian issues, and traditional cultures.
 Twitter: @jacklosh